 Get Started with These Art Supplies

-These are the sort of art supplies I buy my own elementary aged children.
+These are the sort of art supplies I buy my own elementary-aged children.

-Colored Pencils: Prismacolor Scholar line. ($45 for 60- Around the holidays they’re usually on sale for around $20!
+Prismacolor Scholar line. ($45 for 60- Around the holidays they’re usually on sale for around $20!
 If they aren’t on sale, I’d get a smaller set) These are a great intermediate colored pencil.
 They’re high enough quality that you can blend with them using a blending pencil, but they’re cheap enough that your child can have their own set

-How to Draw Books by Peggy Dean– these are mostly plants and flowers.
+Books by Peggy Dean– these are mostly plants and flowers.
 I love her super simple approach and the large volume of drawings in each book.
 Botanical Line Drawing is a great starter book to help you learn to draw simple plants and nature.

 Learn to Draw books published by Walter Foster.
 We own this one on drawing people in ancient times and I love that they start their step-by-step drawings with ball and stick figures.
 Their other books also look nicely done and they’re very inexpensive.

 - When I’m looking at a directed drawing book (where they lay out how to draw an image step by step) I generally look for the steps to start with basic overall shapes (as opposed to one where they show all the detail for one part, like a head, prior to giving the rest of the subject any shape).
 I also look at the last steps and analyze how much.
 Search “How to Draw” on Amazon and at your local library!